What Are Soap Brows? Everything You Need to Know About the $1 Beauty Hack

-I’d never heard of these soap brows before then, and didn’t really hear much of them afterward, so I assumed it was some one-off concept from a brilliant makeup artist like Simkin.
-Then, weeks later, I went to get my brows perfected by the lovely Robin Evans (aka “The Brow Master” and our model for this story—hi, Robin!) in New York.
-She plucked, tinted, and then, yep, brought out a tin of soap, and brushed them up to perfection.
-Afterward, my brows looked fuller, fluffier, and stayed in place all day long.
-(Much more impressive results than any brow gel I’d ever used before.)
-I had to know, what exactly is this bar of soap and generic spoolie doing near my brows, and how are they going to change the brow game?
-Welcome to soap brows, they just might change your (makeup) world—here’s everything you need to know about the technique.
+I’d never heard the phrase either, and assumed it was a one-off invention—until I had my brows tinted by the lovely Robin Evans (aka The Brow Master and our model for this story—hi, Robin!) in New York.
+She plucked my strands as well, then brought out a tin of soap and brushed them up to perfection.
+My brows looked fuller, fluffier, and stayed in place all day long; the soap worked better than any brow gel I’d used before.
+Yes, soap is the $1 brow tool that just might change your (makeup) world—here’s everything you need to know about the technique.

 Ideally, the soap should be glycerin, uncolored, and unscented.
-“I have used good old Dial, and a nice olive oil bar I picked up in France, but my favorite is Pears Glycerin Soap,” says Simkin.
-(Feel free to get the cheapest or nicest one you’d like and experiment with the results.)
-“There is also a brand called Soapbrows which has a small bar of glycerin soap and a nice little case to keep it closed/sanitary.”
-Evans uses the Soapbrows brand by West Barn Co., mainly for the convenience (and cleanliness) of it in its own metal tin.
+“I have used good old Dial and a nice olive oil bar I picked up in France, but my favorite is Pears Glycerin Soap,” says Simkin.
+You can get a similar bar as cheap as $1 at the drugstore.
+“There is also a brand called Soapbrows, which sells a small bar of glycerin soap and a nice little case to keep it sanitary,” Simkin adds.
+Evans uses the Soapbrows, mainly for the convenience (and cleanliness) of it having its own metal tin.

 There you have it, a whole new type of brow innovation, centered around a simple, very old-school bar of soap.